liquid-labs/Liquid-Labs/policy/cloud/standards/Cloud Change Control Standards.md

 ### General

-* All virtual/cloud based network components and configurations are managed as "as code", with the network code "executed" to realize the production network, and the "network code" is managed through the change control process.
+* All cloud services are managed as "as code", with the cloud services configuration+code executed to realize the production cloud services, and the "cloud services code" is managed through the change control process.

 ### Task Specification